sharoncornelius/idpf-specification/idpf_specification.md

 ## Device Identification

-The IDPF will use the following Programming Interface under PCIE class : Network Controller (02h),subclass : Ethernet Controller (00h) as Programming Interface :  Ethernet Controller with IDPF compliant interface (01h).
+The IDPF will use the following Programming Interface under PCIE class: Network Controller (02h), subclass: Ethernet Controller (00h) as Programming Interface:  Ethernet Controller with IDPF compliant interface (01h).

 This will allow the driver to be loaded just based on Programming Interface identification, and we wouldn't need a generic Vendor ID for this device that every vendor needs to put in their HW.
 An emulated IDPF device will still have a Vendor ID such as "Redhat"